This first appeared in the monthly a16z fintech newsletter. Subscribe to stay on top of the latest fintech news.

 - PIX offers an all-in-one infrastructure that is materially cheaper and more convenient, and thus has generated widespread adoption across each of its different contexts.
 PIX is free and instant.
 Bank wires and boletos are expensive, only available during business hours, and take multiple days to settle in the recipient’s account.
 Cash is less secure and more expensive to manage for merchants.

 - At the same time, rapid PIX adoption was aided by specific functionality and implementation decisions focused on widespread access, cost-free participation, and simplified user adoption.
 PIX requires any financial institution with 500k+ users to offer PIX within its digital application at launch.
 PIX has also allowed fintechs to participate, to the point that 85% of the ~780 active participants are indirect participants (institutions not regulated by the Central Bank).
-Furthermore, PIX payments must be offered for free for B2B and P2P transfers.
+Furthermore, PIX payments must be offered for free for P2P transfers and can only be charged for B2B transfers under specific conditions.
 And finally, PIX is focused on creating a simple and consistent experience across participants.
 For example, PIX allows for easy, Zelle-like registration with keys such as phone numbers or email, mandates a consistent UX across applications, and standardizes digital payment initiations for merchants (e.g., it replaces the one QR code needed per closed loop wallet).

 So what might this mean for the prospects of FedNow?